-The small number of states (44) restricts the number of controls that can be simultaneously entered in the model.
-We include seven state-level controls in our models: (1) South (the 11 former Confederate states),3 (2) the proportion of the state population that is black, (3) the proportion of the state population that lives in a rural area, (4) the proportion of females in the state's labor force, (5) the proportion of the state population that is divorced, (6) the proportion of the state population that has never married, and (7) the proportion of the state population with some college education.
+The limited number of states (44) restricts the number of controls that can be simultaneously entered in the model.
+We include seven state-level controls in our models: 1)

+South (11 Confederate States)iii, 2) proportion of the state population that is black, 3) proportion of the state population that lives in a rural area, 4) proportion of females in the state's labor force, 5) proportion of the state population that is divorced, 6) proportion of the state population that has never married, and 7) proportion of the state population with some college education.

-Race, rural residence, and education levels have been shown to affect gender attitudes at the individual level, and these vary by the South-non-South distinction that also affects gender attitudes (Hulbert 1988; Mason, Czajka & Arber 1976; Rice & Coates 1995; Thornton & Freedman 1979).
-In addition, Banaszak and Plutzer (1993) showed that divorce rates and women's laborforce participation had significant effects on European gender attitudes, and so we include these measures as well.
+Race, rural residence, and education levels have been shown to affect gender attitudes at the individual-level and these vary by the South-nonSouth distinction that also affects gender attitudes (Hulbert 1988; Mason, Czajka, and Arber 1976; Rice and Coates 1995; Thornton and Freedman 1979).
+In addition, Banaszak and Plutzer (1993) showed that divorce rates and women's labor force participation levels had significant effects on European gender attitudes so we include these measures as well.